riazvm/nsxtk8smicrosegmentation/README.md

 Traffic flows
 -------------

-All ingress traffic into the cluster can only be serviced by service-a on namespace x1
+All ingress traffic into the cluster can only be serviced by service-a on namespace x1 which means the following traffic flow rules must be enforced:

 Service-b allows traffic from service-a